mariosant/t/readme.md

 ## Usage

 t focuses on minimality.
-Tests are files that export a function, most dependancies as arguments within.
-Here is a sample one
+Tests are files that export a function, most dependencies as arguments within.
+Here is a sample one:

 ``` javascript
 // let's call this file index.test.js